hfridholm/korsord/NOTES.md

 - write in README.md

 ## Quick Fixes
+- Add messages in makefile
+- Write code to create ~/.korsord/ directory at default make
 - Rename korsord.c to gen.c
 - rewrite makefile to also compile korsord.py
 - README.md in source/ explain the algorithm and refrence function names